ebasconp/classeine/README.md

 ## Features
 * Written in modern C++.
-* Built on top of the standard library
+* Built on top of the standard library and SDL2
 * No exceptions.
 * emscripten friendly